JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 Buttons:
 --------
-Case-sensitive	= Toggle between case-sensitive or case-insensitive name-entry.
-When case-insensitive, wrong case still counts against accuracy, but not for hangman.
-Memory Game	= This is a selector that lets you choose different modes of the app:
+Mode		= This is a selector that lets you choose different modes of the app:
 			Memory Game: The memory game described above where you type in the name when shown a face.
 			Flash Cards: All faces are shown without names.
 Click on a face to enlarge it and see their name info.
 			Yearbook:    All faces are shown with their names and department below their picture.
-All Depts	= This is a selector that lets you filter to show a single department (or All Departments).
+Department	= This is a selector that lets you filter to show a single department (or All Departments).
-First & Last	= This is a selector of what name you have to enter to collect the card in the Memory Game; it determines sorting order in Flash Cards and Yearbook modes:
+Guess		= This is a selector of what name you have to enter to collect the card in the Memory Game; it determines sorting order in Flash Cards and Yearbook modes:
 			First & Last
 			First
 			Last
 			Department
-			Tenure*		Only selectable in Flash Cards and Yearbook modes.
-Sorts by hire-date, oldest first.
+Sort by* 	= This is a selector that determines sorting order in Flash Cards and Yearbook modes:
+			First & Last
+			First
+			Last
+			Department
+			Tenure Most
+			Tenure Least
+Case-sensitive	= Toggle between case-sensitive or case-insensitive name-entry.
+When case-insensitive, wrong case still counts against accuracy, but not for hangman.
 Shuffle		= Shuffles the cards and redeals the 1st card (does not restart game).
 Restart		= Shuffles the cards and restarts the game.
 Exit		= Quits the app without a confirmation (because this is a deadly game).
-Cards/Faces	= Click on any card to display it front & center.
-Click on the front & center card to send it back to the grid.
+Cards/Faces	= Click on any card in the grid to display it large/featured.
+Click on the large/featured card to send it back to the grid.
 Background	= Right-click with mouse on background to access color-picker dialog for changing the background color.
 Color is saved in player prefs.

 Note: Play at minimum of 1024x768 resolution.
 For Yearbook display at least 1600x1024.
 However, in windowed mood you can resize the window as needed during the game.